Tennessee Employment Attorneys Protect You against Workplace Discrimination

 Advocating for disabled employees’ rights in Nashville, Chattanooga, Memphis, and Jackson and across Tennessee

-If you believe that you have encountered employment discrimination because of a physical or mental disability, the employment lawyers at Gilbert Russell McWherter Scott Bobbitt PLC may be able to help.
+If you believe that you have encountered employment discrimination because of a physical or mental disability, the employment lawyers at Gilbert McWherter Scott Bobbitt PLC may be able to help.
 The Gilbert Firm’s Tennessee disability discrimination attorneys have a proven record of successful case outcomes.
 This has gained them national recognition as one of the nation’s leading employment law firms.

 What is a disability according to the ADA?

 Passage of the Americans with Disabilities Act of 1990 (the ADA) added disabled persons to the class of people protected against employment discrimination.
 “Employment,” as defined in the ADA, includes recruitment, hiring, promotions, training, pay, and social activities.

 The ADA employs a very broad definition of a disability as: